-Habitat for Humanity Romania builds and renovates homes in partnership with low-income families throughout the country.
-This can range from one-house builds to blitzes of 10 or more houses in just one week.
+Habitat Romania builds and renovates homes in partnership with low-income families throughout the country.
+This ranges from one-house builds to blitz builds of 10 or more houses in just one week.
 Rehabilitation work is aimed at improving living conditions for families in the communist-era apartment blocks.
 Many of these projects support socially disadvantaged groups: Roma, orphans and families who care for members or children with special needs.

 Meet a Habitat family

 Seven members of the Rudaru family used to live on 50 euro for an entire month.
 They had a regular house, which now sits next to the trailer, where they had to move when the local city hall authorities decided that the house was at risk and ordered the family to abandon it.
 The family could hardly fit in the 10-square-meter trailer.

 Habitat Romania organized a eccelarated build and, with the help of a corporate partner, Henkel, constructed a new house for the family in only 30 hours.
 The new house is safe and provides enough space and privacy for all family members.